backstop-protocol/smart-ltv/docs/contracts/bprotocolmorphoallocator.md

 ## Usage

-The BProtocolMorphoAllocator contract is used to automate and optimize the allocation of assets in DeFi platforms, ensuring that each allocation complies with the predefined risk parameters and market conditions.
+The BProtocolMorphoAllocator contract is used to automate and optimize the allocation of assets in the Morpho Blue platform, ensuring that each allocation complies with the predefined risk parameters and market conditions.